-It seems like Apple Pay is all anyone is talking about.
+Apple Pay is one of the top mobile payment and digital wallet services used today.
 And it's not difficult to see why:

 - Apple has a huge and famously loyal following of fans.
 With more than 800 million paying iTunes subscribers, the company has momentum on its side.